HongCheng-Chu/AVGirls-crawler/README.md

 Copyright © 2022 S1 Inc.
 Copyright © 2022 FALENO Inc.
 Copyright © 2022 ideapocket Inc.
 Copyright © 2022 moodyz Inc.
+Copyright © 2022 madonna Inc.

 ## Warning
 - Preparing to update the method to get the information in each website,